sedwardsmarsh/sedwardsmarsh.github.io/README.md

     2. Create the new DNS record and only use the copy-able text for your hostname:
         * your hostname should only be: *_github-pages-challenge-`<gh_username>`*
     3. Follow the remaining steps in the github tutorial
+    * Thank [Derek Fong](https://derekfong.medium.com/verify-github-organizations-domain-on-namecheap-9b2af148679a) for clarifying this step
 * [Hugo coder theme configuration](https://github.com/luizdepra/hugo-coder/wiki/Configurations#complete-example)
 * [More information](https://gohugo.io/getting-started/directory-structure/) about the hugo directory structure